VirtualGL

-VirtualGL is an open-source software package that redirects the 3D rendering commands from Unix and Linux OpenGL applications to 3D accelerator hardware in a dedicated server and sends the rendered output to a (thin) client located elsewhere on the network.
+VirtualGL (VGL) is an open-source software package that redirects the 3D rendering commands from Unix and Linux OpenGL applications to 3D accelerator hardware in a dedicated server and sends the rendered output to a (thin) client located elsewhere on the network.
 On the server side, VirtualGL consists of a library that handles the redirection and a wrapper program that instructs applications to use this library.
-Clients can connect to the server either using a remote X11 connection or using an X11 proxy such as a VNC server.
+Clients can connect to the server either using a remote X11 connection or using an X11 proxy such as a Virtual Network Computing (VNC) server.
 In case of an X11 connection some client-side VirtualGL software is also needed to receive the rendered graphics output separately from the X11 stream.
 In case of a VNC connection no specific client-side software is needed other than the VNC client itself.